 21 Ways You Can Eat More Plant-based Foods in 2021

-A new year is here, and that means another opportunity to adopt some healthy eating habits.
+Mondays are great opportunities to try out a new healthy eating habit.
 Delicious food can also be nutritious food, and that’s the goal of this article—to provide you with the tips and tricks necessary to make plant-based meals appeal to every person’s palate.

 We’re offering up our top 21 tips for incorporating more plant-based foods into your diet in 2021.
 Armed with this toolbelt of techniques, pantry staples, swaps, gadgets, and apps, you’ll be able to approach every Meatless Monday with the confidence and culinary gusto of a seasoned gourmand.